Rafek731/MLask/README.md

 # MLask
-Custom python library for machine learning written in C
+Custom python library for machine learning written in C++